 Make a plan

 After you’ve reviewed your budget and you’re still facing financial difficulty, use this fillable worksheet to help you figure out which bills to pay now and which you may need to ask your creditors about payment arrangements.
-Finally, you can get more details about no-cost financial counseling available to members by logging in to Member Connect and sending a secure message to a Credit Union representative.
+Finally, you can consider exploring the no-cost Financial Counseling Program available to LGFCU members.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.